 Errors in blood alcohol testing

-As your DUI defense attorneys, you can count on our firm for a frank assessment of your repeat or aggravated DUI arrest and honest advice on how to achieve the best outcome in your case.
+As your Glendale DUI lawyers, you can count on our firm for a frank assessment of your repeat or aggravated DUI arrest and honest advice on how to achieve the best outcome in your case.